 The Graduate Student Development program offers programs and workshops on teaching for graduate student instructors.

-The Faculty Innovation Center can assist you in developing and organizing websites or in learning about online teaching strategies to build learning communities.
+The Center for Teaching and Learning can assist you in developing and organizing websites or in learning about online teaching strategies to build learning communities.

 If you encounter departmental conflicts that you can't resolve, you may want to consult the Employee Assistance Program.